project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/keycloak_realm_configuration.md

 $ ./bin/add-user-keycloak.sh -u <admin> -p <yourpassword>
 ```

-The script will execute and creates admin user and password.
+The script will execute creating admin user and password.
 - You can now log into the administration console using these credentials.

 Once you view the administration console,clients and the secrets can be set by following steps: